bill-ahmed/qbit-matUI/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Replacing existing qBittorrent Web UI
-In order to use this version, first follow the instructions outlined [here (*)](https://github.com/qbittorrent/qBittorrent/wiki/Alternate-WebUI-usage).

-Once you've completed that:

-1. Build the production app (from build section)
-2. Navigate to the `dist/` directory, and copy all files to your clipboard
-3. Navigate to wherever you placed the `public`/`private` folder from (*)
-4. Replace all the contents of the `private` folder with the contents of `dist/` from the project directoy

-Alternatively, you can skip Step 1. and take a production-ready build from the releases page.
-The latest Windows & Linux/Mac versions are zipped.

-## Screenshots
-The following are some snippets from the alternate UI.
-They may (or may not) be outdated.
-To get the best idea of where the app currently is, consider trying out the live demo above or running the app locally.